Transforming the food system is the key to improving human health and the health of the planet.

 We don’t have clear, science-based guidelines telling all actors how we can provide humans with healthy diets from a sustainable food system.

 The EAT-Lancet Commission on Food, Planet, Health is taking on these challenges.
-Their report will be published by The Lancet in Spring 2018.
+Their report will be published by The Lancet in late 2018.
 The Commission’s five Working Groups are investigating: